Adapted variable density subsampling for compressed sensing: Proof of Theorem

 \section{Proof of Theorem~\ref{them:1}}

+Now we turn to proving Theorem~\ref{them:1}.
 Note that we have three sources of randomness: the signs $\sigma$, the set of random measurements $J$ and the random supports $I$.
-Strictly speaking, we are working on the product measure of the three, but in slight abuse of notation, we will write $\P_{\sigma}$, $\P_{J}$ and $\P_{I}$ to indicate the probability measure that we use for the corresponding concentration inequalities.
-The exact statement of Theorem~\ref{them:1} reads as \begin{theorem} Assume that the signals follow the model in~\ref{signal_model}, where the support $I \subseteq \mathbb{K}$ is chosen according to the rejective sampling model with probabilities $\omega_1, \cdots, \omega_K$ such that $\sum_{k =1}^K \omega_k = S$ and $0 < \omega_k \leq 1$.
-If the measurements $B_k$ are sampled according to probabilities $\pi_k$ and if
+Strictly speaking, we are working on the product measure of the three, but in slight abuse of notation, we will write $\P_{\sigma}$, $\P_{J}$ and $\P_S$ to indicate the probability measure that we use for the corresponding concentration inequalities.
+The exact statement of Theorem~\ref{them:1} --- including constants --- reads as \begin{theorem} Assume that $m$ measurements $B_k$ are sampled according to probabilities $\sampleprob_k$ and the signals follow the model in~\ref{signal_model}, where the support $I \subseteq \mathbb{K}$ is chosen according to the rejective sampling model with probabilities $\poissonprob_1, \cdots, \poissonprob_K$ such that $\sum_{k =1}^K \poissonprob_k = S$ and $0 < \poissonprob_k \leq 1$.
+If